Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Introduction

-\item To tackle the resultant optimization problem, we devise an algorithm based on AM.
-First, we reformulate the original high-order problem into a more manageable form.
-Then, the problem is divided into several subproblems and dedicated optimization approaches are established for each subproblem.
-Eventually, the convergence and the computational complexity of the proposed algorithm are analyzed.
+\item To solve the resultant problem, we devise an AM-based algorithm.
+First, the original high-order formulation is transformed into a more tractable form.
+Then, the problem is decomposed into subproblems, which are tackled using dedicated optimization techniques.
+Furthermore, we analyze the convergence and computational complexity of the proposed algorithm.

-\item In the subproblem of optimizing the fRIS element positions, the optimization process is challenging since the changing RIS elements simultaneously affects the incident channel, the reflective channels.
-To address this, we leverage the characteristics of the fRIS and the structural channels to reduce the fourth-order terms of the element position to the linear and linear difference terms, so that the objective function of the subproblem can be simplified.
-This facilitates the optimization process.
+\item The subproblem of optimizing fRIS element positions is particularly challenging, as their movement affects both incident and reflective channels.
+To address this issue, we exploit the structural properties of fRIS and channels to reduce the fourth-order terms to linear and linear-difference forms, simplifying the objective and facilitating the optimization.

-\item Numerical results are demonstrated to validate the effectiveness of the proposed model.
-The results reveal a significant performance gain achieved by employing the fRIS in the ISAC system and the proposed scheme outperforms the benchmarks.
-Moreover, by employing the fRIS, the system performance loss caused by the reduction of the element number can be complemented, which alleviates the curse of dimensionality in the RIS optimization. \end{itemize}
+\item Numerical results validate the effectiveness of the proposed model, showing notable performance gains over existing benchmarks.
+Moreover, fRIS compensates for performance degradation caused by reducing the number of RIS elements, alleviating the high-dimensional complexity in RIS optimization. \end{itemize}

 This paper is organized as follows.
-Section \ref{sec:model} introduces the model architecture of the fRIS-aided ISAC system, while formulates the symbol error and beampattern mismatch minimization problem.
-In section \ref{algorithm}, the AM-based algorithm for the resultant problem and the analysis of the proposed algorithm are presented in details.
-Section \ref{simulation} demonstrates the numerical results.
-Finally, conclusions are drawn in Section \ref{conclusions}.
+Section \ref{sec:model} presents the architecture of the fRIS-aided ISAC system and formulates the joint minimization problem.
+Section \ref{algorithm} details the proposed AM-based algorithm, while analyzes its convergence and complexity.
+Numerical results are shown in Section \ref{simulation}, and conclusions are drawn in Section \ref{conclusions}.